1. K-State home

 If an approved vehicle class is not available, the traveler must submit documentation showing that a vehicle within those class categories was not available.

-If a traveler prefers to purchase a different class of vehicle to meet their personal preferences, the traveler must provide documentation of an approved car class amount and deduct the amount equal to the excess over the cost of this class amount for their reimbursement claim.
+If a traveler prefers to purchase a different class of vehicle to meet their personal preferences, the traveler must provide a cost comparison of an approved car class amount and deduct the amount equal to the excess over the cost of this class amount for their reimbursement claim.

 Rental vehicles are only allowed to be driven by travelers on University business.